 Watching a Roomba do its magic is satisfying if a bit baffling experience.
 You may have wondered how these adorable machines navigate their way around rooms.

+Do you know how Roombas navigate your room?
 Do they clean randomly or follow an intelligent pattern?
 How do they figure out which parts of the house need more attention, and which ones they should avoid?

 The science behind the product

 Autonomous robotic vacuum cleaners use a variety of technologies to navigate cleaning surfaces.
 These Roombas navigate your room by the help of the sensors with relative autonomy.
 That cute Roomba keeping your house squeaky clean is basically a robot and comes pre-programmed to perform certain maneuvers.

 They do this by utilizing a variety of sensors.
 These allow them to visualize a room, avoid obstacles, and clean hard to reach parts.
 Newer versions such as the Roomba 980 and i7 also make use of increasingly sophisticated mapping technology.